Finally, after months of checking and tweaking, Workwise English Quizzes is out, and I thought I’d answer some common questions…

 - You could engineer some peer teaching, getting groups or individuals who got an answer right to help those who didn’t.

 What about levels?

-In this first Workwise English Quizzes there are 10 quizzes (2a to 2j) at Level 2 – that’s pre-intermediate, and 10 (3a to 3j) at level 3, which is intermediate.
+In Workwise English Quizzes there are 10 quizzes (2a to 2j) at Level 2 – that’s pre-intermediate, and 10 (3a to 3j) at level 3, which is intermediate.
 However there’s a mix of questions at both levels, and I know that teachers have used them with a range of learners.

 Are there teacher notes?